Nielsen theory

 where ~ indicates homotopy of mappings, and #Fix(g) indicates the number of fixed points of g.
-The minimal number was very difficult to compute in Nielsen's time, and remains so today.
+The minimal number is very difficult to compute in Nielsen's time, and remains so today.
 Nielsen's approach is to group the fixed-point set into classes, which are judged "essential" or "nonessential" according to whether or not they can be "removed" by a homotopy.

 Nielsen's original formulation is equivalent to the following:

 We define an equivalence relation on the set of fixed points of a self-map f on a space X. We say that x is equivalent to y if and only if there exists a path c from x to y with f(c) homotopic to c as paths.
 The equivalence classes with respect to this relation are called the Nielsen classes of f, and the Nielsen number N(f) is defined as the number of Nielsen classes having non-zero fixed-point index sum.